 But for Environment Africa, the job isn't done yet - the group wants to expand the project to other parts of the country.

-Environment Africa is considering that the beekeepers processed their own honey, they could increase their profits significantly.
+Environment Africa is considering whether the beekeepers should process their own honey, which could increase profits significantly.

 And then there is still the matter of the trees - Environment Africa doesn't want to leave that to chance.
 The head of the organization in Zimbabwe, Barnabas Mawire, said: "We are also into tree planting - we actually increase the hectarage where the bees can forage."